 - The Wii version even has Mario and Luigi demonstrating how to race with the included Wii Wheel like they are the players in the real world before going to a more traditional in game attract mode.

-- The arcade game Galaga had an attract mode that, due to a bug, you could actually control...and reset the machine, even.
+- The arcade game Galaga had an attract mode that, due to a bug, you could actually control.
+Taking too long to beat it would reset the machine.

 - Salamander 2 also has an interactive attract mode, though it's implemented on purpose.